stolsvik/mats/mats-websockets/README-WebSockets.md

 * If it was a CONNECT_EXPECT, and this is a SESSION_NEW, any pipelined messages that was included with the CONNECT_EXPECT was dropped (i.e. not run).
 ```
 [{
-    type: "SESSION_NEW" or "SESSION_RECONNECTED"
+    type: "WELCOME"
+    subType: "NEW" or "RECONNECTED"
     traceId: "AppStart[os:ios][appV:2019-11-24j142897fswh"
     sessionId: "428959fjfvf8eh83" // Either the one sent in, or a new one.
     correlationId: "4289nd28df324329"
-    jwt_access_token: ....... // Auth is required, must be valid and within timeout
     debug: {
        .. json ..
        .. json ..